darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 : Export all tags to a Lightroom keyword file.

 ![plus-icon](./tagging/plus-icon.png#icon) suggestions
-: Show a list of suggested keywords based on the keywords already associated with the selected images (see preferences here below).
+: Show a list of suggested keywords based on the keywords already associated with the selected images (see the [preferences](#preferences) section).
 CAUTION: This view queries the database so might be slow.

 ![list-tree-icon](./tagging/list-tree-icon.png#icon) list/tree
 : Toggle the display of tags between the straight _list_ view and hierarchical _tree_ view.